Kaylaesmith1/sea-creature-memory-game/README.md

 ![Images404](assets/docs/bug_404_images.png)

-- Clicking the "rules" button did now correctly execute my eventListener to display my rules overlay.
-I consulted a [YouTube video](https://bobbyhadz.com/blog/javascript-cannot-read-property-addeventlistener-null).
-The problem was my const rulesButton variable was calling a rules ID (#rules) rather than the rules class (.rules) I needed.
+- Clicking the "rules" button did not correctly execute my eventListener to display my rules overlay.
+I consulted a [YouTube video](https://bobbyhadz.com/blog/javascript-cannot-read-property-addeventlistener-null) but the problem was my const rulesButton variable was calling a rules ID (#rules) rather than the rules class (.rules) I had created in my HTML.
 This is fixed now.

 ![NullEventListener](assets/docs/bug_null_eventListener.png)